dogmatiq/dogma/docs/adr/0016-automatic-aggregate-creation.md

   `Create()` should simplify the dispatching logic sufficiently such that no extra logic is required to produce the panic.

+In essence, the aggregate instance is "automatically created" the first time an event is recorded.

 ## Consequences

 Largely, this should simplify implementations of both `AggregateMessageHandler`